Hidden Falls Nature Park

-The property sits in an important spot for making connections in our regional trail system and completes a vital link in the Mt.
+The park sits in an important spot for making connections in our regional trail system and completes a vital link in the Mt.
 Scott/Scouters Mountain Loop.
 Located between Pioneer Park, Oregon Elementary School, and Ashley Meadows Park on the west side, and Hood View Park, Rock Creek Middle School and Verne Duncan Elementary on the east, this new 0.84-mile segment of paved multi-use trail will provide needed bike and pedestrian access between public facilities.

 Enhancements to the 21.3 acre site include: